Kelvin-Verboom/fairness-thesis/README.md

 # Beyond Reconstruction Fairness: Evaluating the Downstream Effects of Fair PCA Preprocessing

-This repository contains the code used for the bachelor thesis *Beyond Reconstruction Fairness: Evaluating the Downstream Effects of Fair PCA Preprocessing*.
+This repository contains the code used for my bachelor's thesis *Beyond Reconstruction Fairness: Evaluating the Downstream Effects of Fair PCA Preprocessing*.
 The project evaluates Standard PCA, Fair PCA, and LAFTR as preprocessing methods for the COMPAS and Adult datasets.
 The experiments assess both group-specific reconstruction performance and downstream binary-classification outcomes.

 Please refer to the uploaded `.csv` files in the `experiments/results` folder for the experimental results.
 Please refer to the uploaded `.png` files in the `figures/reconstruction` folder for the reconstruction figures included in the research paper.
 To reproduce the results reported in this research, please refer to the `notebooks` module.